-She holds a Master of Arts in South Asia Studies (concentrations: Political Theory and History) from Columbia University.
-Her M.A. thesis explores how the meaning(s) and development of secularism in Bangladesh is complex, and explains why the concept cannot be treated as a universal category – both in theory and in praxis.
-She has a Bachelor of Arts in Communication and English (Honors) from the University of Washington.
+Salwa draws from her interdisciplinary academic background.
+She holds a Master of Arts in South Asia Studies (concentrations: Political Theory and History) from Columbia University and a Bachelor of Arts in Communication and English (Honors) from the University of Washington.

 “Neocolonial Digitality: Analyzing Digital Legal Databases Using Legal Pluralism,” Asian Journal of Law and Society (2023), 1-34 https://doi.org/10.1017/als.2023.9